bokeh/bokeh/docs/bokeh/source/docs/user_guide/advanced/bokehjs.rst

 ``add_document_from_session()`` paths are internal rendering bridges.
 Direct JavaScript code should use ``mount()`` or ``show()``; artifact and server hosts receive an owning mount from their public bootstrap API.

+Likewise, ``embed.embed_item()`` and ``embed.embed_items()`` now return owning standalone mount handles rather than view managers.
+Retain those handles and call ``dispose()`` when removing the embed.
+Code that read views directly from the former result should use ``root_views`` for keyed roots or ``views`` for the complete view manager on each handle.
+Downstream hosts such as Panel only need changes if they inspect these return values or call the former public standalone helpers; hosts that ignore the bootstrap return value keep the same rendering behavior.

 Adapters remount when their model, target, or abort signal changes.
 Keep those values stable across ordinary framework renders.
 Removing one root slot from a